Kinside wants families to make the most of their dependent care flexible spending accounts

 Kinside is targeting other tech companies first, since many are at the forefront of building family-friendly policies.
 Several, including Netflix, Facebook and Etsy, have made headlines for offering parental benefits that are considered very generous by American standards, like longer paid leave, flex time and childcare subsidies.
 This doesn’t just help parents.
 It also helps companies build diverse workforces by attracting more millennials and women (the high cost of childcare is a big reason why many new mothers leave the workforce, even if they don’t want to.
 They simply can’t afford to work).

 “They know that you have to offer more than a trivial benefit like free lunch or a foosball table,” says Sigala.
 “Childcare is more expensive than healthcare, or as expensive as rent.
-Healthcare is eating up to 20% of a Bay Area family’s income.”
+Childcare is eating up to 20% of a Bay Area family’s income.”

 One of Kinside’s selling points is enabling small to mid-sized businesses to offer competitive benefits, too.
 “You see solutions that cater to larger employers, like on-site daycare centers, that are very inaccessible to smaller to mid-sized companies,” says Bircher.
 “We want to fill a void that we thought existed for SMBs and this was one way to do it.”